lavingiasa/CSCI201Final/Documentation/FinalRevisions/Non-PDFs/Design Document Final.md

 + ###Car:
 	+ This class will represent the cars on the map.
 Each car will most likely be it's own thread.
 	+ #####Parents:
-		+ Runnable: Each car will be its own thread and due to Java's rules about multiple inheritence we must implement this, not inherit it.
+		+ Thread: Each car will be its own thread
-		+ JComponent: Each car will be able to draw itself on the map, so it must have the paintComponent method overwritten.
-To let cars draw themselves we need to inherit this class.
 	+ #####Functions:
 		+ paintComponent(Graphics g)
 			+ Using the location and speed the cars will draw themselves on the map with the Graphics class instance that is passed in.
 		+ Getters/Setters for the data
 		+ UpdateLocation:
 			+ Using the location, direction, and speed of the car, this method will be called to update the location of the car on the map.
+		+ setRamp(): sets the current ramp the car will start on
+		+ setRamps(): sets the ramps vector accordingly depending on the freeway the car is on
+		+ run(): this is where all the magic happens.
+The car calculates how long it should take to move to the next waypoint, and when the time is correct, it will move there
+		+ getTimeItShouldBeThereBy(): a helper method to find out when it should move to the next spot
+		+ getNextWaypoint(): gets the next spot it should move to
 		+ Constructor:
 			+ Given JSON data, a new car will be created.
 	+ #####Data: